VirajKanse/Student_Authentication/README.md

 Hi guys :blush:, this my sem mini project Student_Authentication system.
-I have used html,css code as front-end & php as server-side language and additional mysql database to store the student informations. i also used Animated.css & Hover.css libraries to make the webpage more attractive & beautiful.
+I have used html,css code as front-end & php as server-side language and additional mysql database to store the student informations.
+I have beautified webpage using Animated.css & Hover.css libraries :heart_eyes:.

 # Getting Strated